JohnCarlosReed/Documentation/development_ideas.md

 Next Actions:
 =============

-- figure out how to tell if a newly created and committed branch has been merged with master
 - copy my maven notes
+- git tips to git
 - gnu license
 - config file
 - use my free ebook coupon that is in the blue bag